 If you want to take your catering business to a whole other level then consider culinary school training – sure, it isn’t required, but it can give you a leg up over the competition.

 Or you can gain a certificate from the National Association for Catering and Events.

 Your next step when sorting out how to open a catering business is to choose a business structure.
 This is key as it will affect how much you’re taxed and if you can get sued by a dissatisfied customer.

 There are three options available:

-- A sole proprietorship is easy to create.
+- A sole proprietorship, which is easy to create.
 You just need to use your own name and social security number.
 All business expenses are deducted through your personal tax return.

-- A LLC (Limited Liability Company) can have two or more owners.
+- An LLC (Limited Liability Company), which can have two or more owners.
 An LLC also protects the owners from personal lawsuits.

-- An S Corporation is a form of incorporation that is similar to an LLC, but offers some tax advantages and extra paperwork.
+- An S Corporation, which is a form of incorporation that is similar to an LLC, but offers some tax advantages and extra paperwork.

 It is wise to consult your legal team to make the best choice for your catering business.

-Whether you’re thinking about using your home or renting or even buying your own place, research has to be done before a decision is made.
+Whether you’re thinking about using your home or renting or even buying your own place (maybe you’ll own a food truck), research has to be done before a decision is made.
 In fact, this decision should be at the top of your mind when looking at how to open a catering business.